alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 }
 ```

-That code does the following things:
+That code enhances the HTML so that it does the following things:

 * If the user submits an invalid email, show them an error message
 * If the email was empty, show "You need to enter an email address."